Who’s the greatest athlete in LSU history? ‘Pistol’ Pete Maravich stands alone

 Joe DiMaggio’s 56-game hitting streak is most frequently cited as the most unbreakable record in sports.
 But Maravich’s 3,667 career points — the NCAA Division I scoring record — is even more unlikely to go down.
 The closest men’s competitor is Portland State’s Freeman Williams, who came up 418 points shy and graduated in 1978.

 These days, anyone talented enough to come close to Maravich isn’t in college long enough to chase him down.
-In the modern era, Maravich likely would have been a 1-and-done like Ben Simmons in 2016.
-Instead, he couldn’t even play as a freshman because of the NCAA rules of the time.
+In the modern era, Maravich likely would have been a one-and-done like Ben Simmons in 2016.
+Instead, he couldn’t even play as a freshman because of the NCAA rules then.

-Maravich seems like the ultimate ball hog with all that scoring, but he averaged 5.1 assists per game for his college career, ranking fifth in program history.
+Maravich seems like the ultimate ball hog with all that scoring, but he averaged 5.1 assists per game in his college career, ranking fifth in program history.

-Success carried over to the professional level, where Maravich averaged 24.2 points per game in 10 seasons and is considered to be among best ball-handler in NBA history.
+Success carried over to the professional level, where Maravich averaged 24.2 points per game in 10 seasons and is considered to be among the best ball handlers in NBA history.

 “If Pete Maravich is not the unique athlete of his time, he is close,” Sports Illustrated wrote in 1978.

 LSU’s next-greatest athletes